Mycorrhizal Impact

 The CO2 released into the atmosphere through modern cultivation methods is a major cause of climate change.
 The cropland topsoil that is now depleted of 50 to 70% of its carbon (and organic matter) is its rightful home.
 In fact, today’s cropland topsoil is only 31% saturated with carbon, which means that it can absorb 674 GtCO2eq more before reaching saturation.
 How can we sequester soil carbon to achieve this feat?

-Mycorrhizae are the main pathway of carbon into the soil.
+Mycorrhizae are carbon’s main pathway into the soil.
 Application of Rootella mycorrhizal inoculants across the world’s 4B acres (1.6B hectares) of croplands has the potential to sequester up to 81GtCO2eq within 15 years, cumulatively.

 Our Farmer Partners at the Center

-The potential is enormous, but it all starts with you, the individual farmer, and your decision to start sequestering via mycorrhizal carbon and transforming your soil back into a net carbon retainer.
-Depending on your crops, soil type, and carbon saturation levels, you could sequester 1-4tCO2eq/acre (3-10tCO2eq/ha) every year by applying Rootella – and earn premium carbon credit revenue while helping restabilize our climate.
+The potential is enormous, but it all starts with you, the individual farmer, and your decision to start sequestering via mycorrhizal carbon and recarbonize your soil.
+Depending on your crops, soil type, and carbon saturation levels, you could sequester 1.5-3.5tCO2eq/acre (3-10tCO2eq/ha) every year by applying Rootella – and earn premium carbon credit revenue while helping restabilize our climate.

 Mycorrhizal carbon’s impact